 Despite the controversy, they married in November 1947.
 In the first years of their marriage, the couple refurbished their official London residence, Clarence House; spent time in Malta, the Mediterranean island nation where Philip was serving with the Royal Navy; and had two children, Charles and Anne.
 The king’s declining health, however, changed everything.
 Elizabeth’s royal duties increased, and in 1951 Philip returned to London, effectively ending his promising naval career.

 In February 1952, Elizabeth and Philip were at the beginning of a state visit to Kenya, then a British colony, when word came that King George VI had died at the age of 56.
 With his wife’s ascension to the throne at the age of 25, Prince Philip’s role of Queen’s consort began.

 It was a rocky transition period, including an embarrassing battle over Philip’s desire for his wife to take his mother’s family’s surname, Mountbatten (the English version of Battenburg), which Philip himself had only adopted recently, when he got his British citizenship and had to give up his title as prince of Greece.
 (He lost that battle, thanks to the opposition of his mother-in-law, the Queen Mother, and grandmother-in-law, Queen Mary, as well as Prime Minister Winston Churchill.)

-With his characteristic bluntness, Prince Philip has also provided comic relief for his famously serious spouse over the years.
-He’s also raised eyebrows with some of his more controversial remarks, and has made no secret of some of the shortcomings of his consort role.
+With his characteristic bluntness, Prince Philip also provided comic relief for his famously serious spouse over the years.
+He also raised eyebrows with some of his more controversial remarks, and made no secret of some of the shortcomings of his consort role.